 RALLYE: You write.
 What do you write?
 Why can’t anyone see it?

 RALLYE: So quit and get a real job!

 WALDO: It’s not good cause I’m revising it, shaping it into something…I hope.

 RALLYE: Life isn’t about hope, Waldo.
 Life is facts.
 Stop dreaming.
 It’s been long enough.
 Keeping your head in the clouds.
 Grow up and take some responsibility for your existence before you completely waste away.

 RALLYE: You don’t know what?

-WALDO: I don’t know why you’re always such an asshole to me.
+WALDO: I don’t know why you’re always such a creep to me.